1zhanghan1/ProjectsMS/MSAI/SVM/README.md

+# SVM implementation and classification
-Implementation of SVM project for the statistical learning course
+This project was an assignment for the postgraduate course "Statistical Learning"